TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Version of the database is supported by the client.
 -   Database is unlocked. (jump to `lock`)
 -   SHA3-512 hash of the whole header is valid. (jump to `header_hash_SHA3_512`)
--   ZSTD compression level is between `0` and `22` (you can safely check if it's below 23 or below or equal to 23, as the value is unsigned).
+-   ZSTD compression level is between `0` and `22` (you can safely check if it is below 23 or below or equal to 23, as the value is unsigned).
 -   Argon2 type exists.
 -   Argon2 time cost is at least `3`.
 -   Argon2 memory cost is at least `65536`.